Have you ever noticed how much we focus on our weaknesses?

 If you’re ready to discover your strengths and incorporate them in more areas of your life, then you’re in the right place.

-Check out episode 49 below, or stream it from your favorite podcasting app!
+Check out episode 49 above, or stream it from your favorite podcasting app!

 Prefer to read?
 Keep scrolling for the entire podcast transcript.